microsoft/terminal/doc/specs/portable-mode-spec.md

 - In the future, perhaps `.portable` could itself contain a directory path into which we would store settings.
 - We could consider adding an indicator in the Settings UI.
+- Because we are using the module path of the Settings Model DLL, a future unpackaged version of the shell extension that supports profile loading would read the right settings file (assuming it used the settings model.)
+- If we choose to store the shell extension cache in the registry, we would need to avoid doing so in portable mode.